VarunKakkarUIUC/NarrativeVisualization/README.md

 # NarrativeVisualization
-This project is for depicting narrative visualization for the data.
+This project is for depicting narrative visualization for the population growth in 5 countries.
+Reference data is from WDI.